Giannis Antetokounmpo: Franchise records, NBA Cup and NBA Cup MVP (2023–2026)

-On November 13, 2024, Antetokounmpo recorded 59 points, 14 rebounds and seven assists in a 127–120 overtime win over the Detroit Pistons.
-On November 16, he had 22 points, 15 rebounds and 12 assists in a 115–114 loss to the Charlotte Hornets.
-On November 22, Antetokounmpo logged 37 points, 10 rebounds and 11 assists in a 129–117 win over the Indiana Pacers.
+On November 13, Antetokounmpo recorded 59 points, 14 rebounds and seven assists in a 127–120 overtime win over the Detroit Pistons.
 On November 30, he had his third triple-double in six games with 42 points, 12 rebounds and 11 assists in a 124–114 win over the Washington Wizards.
-On December 17, Antetokounmpo and the Bucks won the NBA Cup with a 97–81 victory over the Oklahoma City Thunder, with Antetokounmpo receiving the Tournament MVP award and being selected to the All-Tournament team.
+On December 17, Antetokounmpo and the Bucks won the NBA Cup with a 97–81 victory over the Oklahoma City Thunder, with Antetokounmpo receiving the tournament MVP award and being selected to the All-Tournament team.
 He posted a triple-double with 26 points, 19 rebounds and 10 assists.

 On January 2, 2025, Antetokounmpo put up 27 points on 12-of-24 shooting from the field, 13 rebounds, seven assists and three blocks in a 113–110 loss to the Brooklyn Nets.
 It was his 26th straight game with at least 20 points scored on 50% or better shooting from the field, the longest streak in NBA history.
 On January 8, Antetokounmpo put up 25 points, 16 rebounds, and eight assists in a 121–105 win over the San Antonio Spurs.
-It was his 432nd career double-double, surpassing Kareem Abdul-Jabbar for the most double-doubles in Bucks franchise history.
-On January 25, Antetokounmpo was named an Eastern Conference starter for the 2025 NBA All-Star Game, marking his ninth consecutive selection.
+It was his 432nd career double-double, surpassing Abdul-Jabbar for the most in franchise history.
+On January 25, 2025, Antetokounmpo was named a starter for the All-Star Game, marking his ninth consecutive selection.
 He was also the leading vote-getter for the All-Star Game.
-For his play in January, Antetokounmpo was named the Eastern Conference Player of the Month for the eleventh time in his career.
+He was named the Eastern Conference Player of the Month for January, the eleventh monthly award in his career.
 On March 5, Antetokounmpo put up 32 points and 15 rebounds in a 137–107 win over the Dallas Mavericks.
-He also achieved 20,000 career points in the same game.
+He reached 20,000 career points in that game.